golang-module/dongle/README.md

 - [x] Encryption by Rc4
 - [ ] Encryption by Rc5
 - [ ] Encryption by Rc6
+- [ ] Encryption and decryption by Dsa
-- [ ] Encryption and decryption by Sm2
+- [ ] Encryption and decryption by Tea
-- [ ] Encryption and decryption by Sm3
+- [ ] Encryption and decryption by Xtea
+- [x] Encryption and decryption by Rsa with PKCS1Pem/PKCS8Pem
+- [x] Encryption and decryption by Aes with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
+- [x] Encryption and decryption by Des with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
+- [x] Encryption and decryption by 3des with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
+- [ ] Encryption by Sm2
+- [x] Encryption and decryption by Sm3
 - [ ] Encryption and decryption by Sm4
 - [ ] Encryption and decryption by Sm7
 - [ ] Encryption and decryption by Sm9
-- [ ] Encryption and decryption by DSA
-- [ ] Encryption and decryption by Tea
+- [ ] Sign and verify by Rsa
-- [ ] Encryption and decryption by Xtea
+- [ ] Sign and verify by Dsa
-- [x] Encryption and decryption by RSA with PKCS1Pem/PKCS8Pem
-- [x] Encryption and decryption by AES with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
-- [x] Encryption and decryption by DES with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
-- [x] Encryption and decryption by 3DES with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding

 ### References
 * [javascript/crypto-js](https://github.com/brix/crypto-js)
 * [nodejs/crypto](https://nodejs.org/api/crypto.html)
 * [java/jasypt](https://github.com/jasypt/jasypt)
 * [python/pycryptodome](https://github.com/Legrandin/pycryptodome)

 ### Online website
 * [www.ssleye.com](https://www.ssleye.com/ssltool)
 * [www.sojson.com](https://www.sojson.com/encrypt.html)
 * [tool.chacuo.net](https://tool.chacuo.net/cryptaes)